Haere mai ki Te Kāhui ki Aotearoa.

 The History of Cursillo – a fuller history of the Cursillo Movement, from a New Zealand perspective.

-What is Cursillo? – an extremely brief outline of the aim and method of the Cursillo Movement, summarised from the National Episcopal Cursillo (NEC) library document of the same name.
+What is Cursillo? – an extremely brief outline of the aim and method of the Cursillo Movement.

 A guide to the practice of Christian Spiritual Direction – written for the information of Cursillistas in the Anglican Church, New Zealand.